pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates.rst

-The example below demonstrates a stand-alone domain model aggregate, with domain events that pertain to the objects of the aggregate, a mutator function that can mutate the objects of the aggregate, an aggregate root entity with methods that operate all the objects of the aggregate, and a factory method the creates new aggregates.
+The example below demonstrates a stand-alone domain model aggregate, with domain events that pertain to the objects of the aggregate, a mutator function that can mutate the objects of the aggregate, an aggregate root entity with methods that operate on all the objects of the aggregate, and a factory method the creates new aggregates.

 Rather than publishing events immediately and individually during the execution